 A huge thank you goes to Mr Keith Trillo, ZK-ACM's last owner, for kindly supplying the above details from the aircraft's logbook.

-If you recall anyone else or any aircraft types using the Cambridge Aerodrome I'd like to hear from you please.
+If you recall anyone else or any aircraft types using the Cambridge Airfield I'd like to hear from you please.